rrovetto/Ontology-Development-Guidelines/BackgroundConcepts/README.md

 <details>
   <summary>Click to expand for more details</summary>

-Ontologies represent one computable system among many that involve describing concepts, categories, terminology, semantics, and knowledge represntaiton.
-Other systems are taxonomies, thesauri, controlled vocabularies, etc. Ontologies are sometimes described using these names, but the greater complexity potential of ontologies would distinguish them from other systems.
+Ontologies represent one computable system among many that involve characterizing or describing concepts, categories, terminology, semantics, and perfomring knowledge represntaiton/modeling.
+Other systems include taxonomies, thesauri, controlled vocabularies, etc. Ontologies are sometimes described using these names, but the greater potential complexity and functionalities of ontologies differentiate it from other systems.
 Ontologies have also been called semantic data models, conceptual models, and knowledge models.
-In all, these systems are sometimes called 'knowledge organization systems' (KOS).
+Collectively, these systems are often called 'knowledge organization systems' (KOS) in library and information science contexts.
 The name for these systems is less important as the development activity and the features and capabilities of each system.

 The following lists some types of these conceptual/semantic/terminological/knowledge systems, using modified descriptions from [slide 5 of this Slideshare presentation](https://www.slideshare.net/skhan/ontology-dev?qid=8e6605c2-e7c7-4e76-b5d3-1d817b9e299b&v=&b=&from_search=4).